stepfun-ai/Step1X-Edit/README.md

 ## 🔥🔥🔥 News!!
+* Dec 29, 2025: 🎉 [RegionE](https://github.com/Peyton-Chen/RegionE) delivers a 2.5× speedup for Step1X-Edit inference with no accuracy degradation, achieved with just five lines of code.
 * Nov 26, 2025: 👋 We release [Step1X-Edit-v1p2](https://huggingface.co/stepfun-ai/Step1X-Edit-v1p2) (referred to as **ReasonEdit-S** in the paper), a native reasoning edit model with better performance on KRIS-Bench and GEdit-Bench.
 Technical report can be found [here](https://arxiv.org/abs/2511.22625).
   <table>
   <thead>